Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-We analyze the time and space complexity of $\mathcal{M}_{\mathrm{SS}}$ as a function of the total input length.
-Let $n$ denote the length of the initial tape contents, including the target sum, the set encoding, delimiters, and the certificate.
+We analyze the time and space complexity of $M_{\mathrm{SS}}$ as a function of the Subset-Sum problem instance length, rather than the total input length of the verifier TM.
+Let $n$ denote the length of the initial tape contents—including the target sum, the input-set encoding, and delimiters—excluding the certificate.
+We then assume that the certificate length is at most $n$

-\begin{lemma}[Quadratic Time and Linear Space Bound] On any input of length $n$, the Subset-Sum machine $\mathcal{M}_{\mathrm{SS}}$ halts in $O(n^2)$ time and uses $O(n)$ tape space. \end{lemma}
+\begin{lemma}[Time and Space Complexity of Certificate-Oblivious Subset-Sum Verifier] Let $n$ denote the length of the initial tape contents (including the target sum, the input set, and delimiters).
+Assuming the certificate length is at most $n$, the verifier machine $M_{\mathrm{SS}}$ defined in \cref{def:sum_of_subset_verifier_tm} halts in $ \bigO(n^2)$ time and uses $ \bigO(n)$ tape space. \end{lemma}

 \begin{proof} We bound the time and space complexity separately.